AG7GN/nexus-audio/README.md

 5.3.3 Fldigi RX Monitoring

 Fldigi has built-in audio monitoring capability.
 You can toggle RX monitoring on and off and apply filtering to the received audio by going __View > Rx Audio Dialog__.
 The audio will be played through the built-in audio interface.
 Don't forget to select __Analog__ or __HDMI__ output as described earlier.
+Note that you must have Audio Alerts configured and enabled in Fldigi for this to work (__Configure > Config Dialog > Soundcard > Devices__).